Wallenberg Scholars – by university

 Chalmers University of Technology

-Solving the mystery of high-temperature superconductors
+Unlocking the secrets of high-temperature superconductivity

 Christian Müller, Professor of polymer technology